List of Cyberchase episodes: Season 8 (2010)

 This is the last season directed by Brandon Lloyd, who had directed every episode up to this point.
+This is also the last season based on mathematical concepts.

 Season 9 (2013–14)

-On April 3, 2013, it was announced on the official Facebook page that the show would return for a 9th season.
+On April 3, 2013, it was announced on the official Facebook page that the series would return for a ninth season.
 The season premiered November 4, 2013, after being on hiatus since 2010.
 Issues in development for episode 95 caused some versions of the aired episode to air with the title "placeholder" cards in place. e.g. act 1, act 2, and act 3.
 In this season, Harley, Alicia, and Harry (from For Real) now work at Camp Henry teaching 8-year-old kids about the environment.
 Season 9 was animated in Flash by Pip Animation in Ottawa.

 All episodes this season were directed by J. Meeka Stuart.

+This is the last season to be in Fullscreen.

 Season 10 (2015)

 All episodes this season were directed by J. Meeka Stuart.

-The opening theme song has an updated version to look consistent with the flash animation.
+The opening sequence has been updated to look consistent with the Flash animation.

-This is the first season to be in Widescreen.
+This is the first season to be in 16:9 widescreen.